dilawar/Scripts/README.md

 Scripts
 =======

-My scripts, collected over years.
+My scripts, written over many years.

-Some functionals; some broken and I don't remeber why I wrote some of them.
+Some are still functionals; some are broken.
+And I don't even remeber why I wrote some of them.